aysedemirel/Operating-Systems/DecryptedClientServerSystem/README.md

 ## SUMMARY
 The project is a client-server system.
 The message from the client to the server is encrypted.
 The server-side receives the encrypted message and decrypting it with the *Ceaser Cipher* method.
 If you don't know what is *Ceaser Cipher* method check the [link](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/).
+And [ASCII](https://simple.wikipedia.org/wiki/ASCII) information can be useful.

 ## ATTENTION
 If you are working on your computer only, you can run it with "127.0.0.1".
 If you want to run the client and the server on a separate computer, you should arrange the IP and check the port information.